-- (a) Demonstrate understanding of the key terms under IFRS 2 on 'Share-based Payment' - (b) Apply the principles of IFRS 2 to measure and recognize cash and equity settled share-based payment transactions. - 7.4.8 Reporting Requirements of Small and Medium Sized Entities (SMEs) Learners will be able to: - (a) Demonstrate understanding of SMEs and the simplification introduced by IASB - (b) Examine the differences between application of IFRSs and IFRS for SMEs in preparing and presenting financial statements.
+- (a) Demonstrate understanding of the key terms under IFRS 2 on 'Share-based Payment' - (b) Apply the principles of IFRS 2 to measure and recognize cash and equity settled share-based payment transactions.

+7.4.8 Reporting Requirements of Small and Medium Sized Entities (SMEs)

+- (a) Demonstrate understanding of SMEs and the simplification introduced by IASB - (b) Examine the differences between application of IFRSs and IFRS for SMEs in preparing and presenting financial statements.

-7.4.9 Exploration and Evaluation Expenditures Learners will be able to:
+7.4.9 Exploration and Evaluation Expenditures